gregfrazier/htmlpdfconv/README.md

 How to use:
 - Don't.
-- It doesn't compile very well anymore, I would avoid
+- It doesn't compile very well anymore, I would avoid -> No longer true, compiles fine on AppVeyor
-- Use it to learn how NOT to write code.
+- Use it to learn how NOT to write code. -> Still true, lol